greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstate.html.md

 :   Optional.
 Run in quiet mode.
 Except for warning messages, command output is not displayed on the screen.
 However, this information is still written to the log file.

 -Q \(quick status\)
 :   Optional.
-Checks segment status in the system catalog on the coordinator host.
+Checks segment status in the system catalog on the master host.
 Does not poll the segments for status.

 -s \(detailed status\)
 :   Optional.
 Displays detailed status information about the Greenplum Database system.